drunsinn/yaews/README.md

 ## DHT22/AM2302
 The DAT-Pin of the DHT22 sensor is connected to GPIO0.
 This corresponds to D3 on the NodeMCU Amica board.

-## BME280
-configure I2C-Adress in BoadConfig.h
-connect SCL to D1 and SDA to D2

 # Dependencies

 These librarys can be installed via the arduino library manager: